What is Duplicate Content?

 You can use the free Search Engine Saturation tool available from Acxiom Digital to discover the number of indexed pages in Yahoo! and Microsoft Bing.

-Identifying Duplicate Content on Your Site
+Identifying Duplicate Content

 To check whether you have any duplicate content issues on your site, start with the page title and Meta description tags on your site using the Screaming Frog SEO Spider tool.
 At the top where it says enter URL to spider, enter your home page URL here and click start.
 In the results, click on the page titles tag.
 And under the filter, click on duplicate.
 What this does is it automatically organize your pages to see if there are error or any duplicate title tags.

-You’ll want to repeat the same process for the Meta description tag.
+Repeat the same process for the Meta description tag.
 Click on Meta description, filter by duplicate, and you can see whether or not you have duplicate Meta descriptions on your product category or blog post pages.
 And if that’s the case, you want to go back and fix them.
 Again, you definitely want to check out the actual web page to check that you do have duplicate content issues.

 Start by signing up for a premium subscription at www.copyscape.com and do a Batch Search.
 You need to enter your sitemap URL for Copyscape to crawl each URL in your sitemap and analyze it against the rest of the web.
 It will identify all cross-domain duplicate content and rank it by “risk factor.”
 You will be able to export the report to a CSV file and sort the columns on the basis of how you want to analyze the data.